 People with episodic migraine receiving inadequate treatment are three times more likely to progress to having chronic migraine than those who have an effective treatment, according to the American Headache Society.1

-Please, please, please, if you have migraine attacks that aren't quickly and effectively treated by an over-the-counter medication, see a doctor.
-Not only can effective treatment prevent episodic migraine from becoming chronic, they can make the migraine attacks you currently have much less debilitating.
+Please, please, please, if you have migraine attacks that aren't quickly and effectively treated by over-the-counter medication, see a doctor.
+Not only can effective treatment prevent episodic migraine from becoming chronic, but they can also make the migraine attacks you currently have much less debilitating.

 Here are eight common reasons people cite for not seeing a doctor about migraine… and my responses to them.

-That doesn’t mean you have to.
+My family just suffers through their migraine.
+You don't have to suffer through your migraine, too.
 There are effective treatments that probably weren't available when your family members started having their attacks.
 Maybe if you get effective treatment, your loved ones will discover they don't have to "tough it out" and will also see a doctor.